 Section 179 – Refusing to answer public servant authorised to question.

-Section 182 – False information, with intent to cause public servant to use his lawful power to the injury of another person.
+Section 182 – False information, with intent to cause a public servant to use his lawful power to the injury of another person.

 Section 191 – Giving false evidence.